HDFS URL Format

 You specify the location of a file in HDFS using a URL.
 In most cases, you use the

-hdfs:/// URL prefix (three slashes), and then specify the file path.
+hdfs:/// URL prefix (three slashes) with COPY, and then specify the file path.
 The

 hdfs scheme uses the Libhdfs++ library to read files and is more efficient than WebHDFS.

 hdfs:/// when creating a storage location, because you do not want a storage location to depend on the value of HadoopConfDir, which can change.
 Use this shorthand only for reading external data.

 The following example loads data stored in HDFS.

 Vertica uses the fs.defaultFS Hadoop configuration parameter to find the NameNode, which it uses to access the data.
 You can instead specify a host and port explicitly using the following format:

 hdfs://host:port/.
 The specified host is the NameNode, not an individual data node.
 If you are using High Availability (HA) NameNodes you should not use an explicit host because high availability is provided through nameservices instead.